mbizhani/mbizhani.github.io/slides/design-patterns.md

 - It is all about behavior!
 - The changes to superclass may affect all subclasses.
-- Adding an `abstract` method to the superclass forces all subclasses to implement it.
+- Adding an `abstract` method to the superclass forces all subclasses to implement it (code duplication!).
   - Taking those methods to separate interface(s) is the same problem!
   - Altering the hierarchy and inserting an abstract class in the middle may solve the problem for **some** behaviors.
+  - Difficult to alter behavior at runtime

 ===